CAPS-UMU/riscv-isa-sim/README.md

 =================

  - ecall instructions are currently missing from the trace (and possibly other instructions that generate traps)
- - context switches will result in mixing traces from different threads

 Upstream README
 =================